eonist/eonist.github.io/_posts/2021-07-17-nstextview autolayout.md

 }
 ```

-Do not give a static height to UIView or to UITextView.
+Do not give a static height to UIView or to UITextView

 ```swift
 func textviewHeight() {